porcherface/mosaic-bot/README.md

 # personal usage

-if you want to run the code with your set of images you need to know two things:
+as mentioned above: if you want to run the code with your set of images you need to know two things:

 1) at the current state (0.0.1-prealpha-hobby) this program on accepts same-size black and white pictures it is possible that the program executes with no errors if you break this law, but the result is not guaranteed